Chris Lewis MP - Essex

 The government signed an energy agreement saying a pipeline to Asia was a priority.
 Yesterday, the government voted against a motion that used the exact wording from that same agreement.

+That contradiction is what concerns people.
 Conservatives believe Canada needs clear decisions and follow-through so projects get built, paycheques grow, and investment moves.

-Great Lakes – St Lawrence Hill Day | Dec 9, 2025
+Great Lakes Hill Day | Dec 9, 2025

-It was a fantastic evening meeting with the various organizations at the Great Lakes – St. Lawrence Day on the Hill Reception.
+This was a fantastic evening meeting with the various organizations at the Great Lakes – St. Lawrence Day on the Hill Reception.
 Especially great to connect with Great Lakes Institute for Environmental Research (GLIER) from the University of Windsor and to discuss they great work they are doing in City of Windsor and LaSalle.

 A bonus to see the cabernet from, none other than, Essex County’s North 42 Degrees Estate Winery as a feature wine!!

-Parliamentary Outdoor Cucaus | Dec 8, 2025
+Parliamentary Outdoor Caucus | Dec 8, 2025

 I joined colleagues at the Parliamentary Outdoor Caucus breakfast to discuss how we can support outdoor activities that matter to Canadians; whether it’s hunting, fishing, or spending time with family enjoying the fresh air.